cea-hpc/modules/doc/source/module.rst

  If set to ``1``, the version set in the Modules magic cookie in modulefile is checked against the current version of :file:`modulecmd.tcl` to determine if the modulefile can be evaluated.

+ This environment variable value supersedes the default value set in the :mconfig:`mcookie_version_check` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html